A FUN EYRE PENINSULA ROAD TRIP IN WINTER

 The next stop today was Lone Pine Lookout, about 20km from the centre of Port Lincoln.
 Adjacent Mary Ellis Wreck Beach looked pretty treacherous, and I can’t imagine anyone wanting to jump in!

 We raced the storm back to town and decided the rest of the day was going to be all about food, and we made our way to the Fresh Fish Place on Proper Bay Road.

 It was time to taste the local delicacy, King George Whiting.
 The Fresh Fish Place also offer tours if you are so inclined.
 We came to eat and quickly ordered way too much food.
 Our whiting was joined with squid, prawns and local wine.
 All of it is wonderful.
 Highly recommend you stop in here.

 We considered hunting down some of the local cellar doors that are open seven days per week and perfect for days when the weather sets in; however, we were pretty happy to head back to the hostel and rest.
 Peter Teakle Wines was highly recommended to us if you have more energy.

 Things we missed in Port Lincoln thanks to the bad weather and our bad planning.

 - Boston Island – The ferry was not running this month

 - Beer Garden Brewing in Port Lincoln – sadly closed Monday and Tuesdays

 - Glen Forest Tourist Park, also in Port Lincoln was on our list but the rain said otherwise!
-At $15 a head for adults it’s a great option if you have not had any luck seeing native wildlife.
+At $15 a head for adults it’s a great option if you have had no luck seeing native wildlife.
 They have Koalas

 - Shark Diving – if diving with a great white shark is on your bucket list and you have a spare $500 this is highly recommended.
-We were a bit conflicted and then the weather made the decision for us.
+We were a bit conflicted and then the weather decided for us.
 Adventure Bay Charters and Calypso Star Charters are the two operators.